huggingface/blog/logits-processor-zoo.md

 LLM response:
 Based on the user review, the user's opinion about the product's price is: the user is very satisfied, but the price is expensive, but the product is stylish, soft, and colorful, which is the price the user is willing to pay
 ```

+Notice how the generation cites the input prompt.

 ### 3. **ForceLastPhraseLogitsProcessor**